Reg Lane

 Reginald Ewart Lane (7 September 1898 – 31 August 1962) was a rugby union player who represented Australia.
 He captained Victoria in the mid-1920s.

 In his business life he founded the Macquarie Radio Network and was General Manager of the radio station 2GB.
 He became a director of I.T.N.
 Ltd, a company holding a licence to operate a commercial television station in the Illawarra area of New South Wales.

 Birth and family

 Lane was born in Tenterfield, New South Wales, the fifth of six children.
-His parents were Elizabeth Rebecca (née Lester) and the Rev. Benjamin Lane (1854–1927), a Methodist minister.
+His parents were Elizabeth Rebecca (née Lester) and Benjamin Lane (1854–1927), a Methodist minister.
 Within the church Benjamin Lane was "a noted builder of churches and parsonages" in the circuits where he served.
-The other children of the Lane family were; Rozetta (b.1889, Murrurundi); Ellie (b.1891 Murrurundi); Albert (b.1894, Lismore); Edgar (b.1896, East Maitland); and Florence (b.1901, Parkes).
+The other children of the Lane family were: Rozetta (b.1889, Murrurundi), Ellie (b.1891 Murrurundi), Albert (b.1894, Lismore), Edgar (b.1896, East Maitland) and Florence (b.1901, Parkes).
 Lane was the nephew of NSW parliamentarian Albert Lane.